 Grantees are required to submit a final report which is due thirty (30) days after the end of the grant period on record as listed in the Grant Award Agreement.

 Final reports are to be completed online using the Mid Atlantic Arts Foundation’s eGRANT system at https://midatlanticarts.egrant.net.
 Please read the instructions in the eGRANT system carefully.

 The account used to submit the Common Information Form for the grant must be used to complete the final report.
 If you do not remember your login and/or password, please use the link on the eGRANT login page to retrieve the information.

-For questions about your grant and the crediting or final reporting requirements, contact Phillip Harmon, Grants and Operations Officer, at email@example.com or 410.539.6656 x109.
+For questions about your grant and the crediting or final reporting requirements, contact Phillip Harmon, Director of Operations, at firstname.lastname@example.org or 410.539.6656 x109.